-- 1. Starting April 2020, in response to the COVID-19 pandemic and to support a new distance learning model, the TCDSB distributed approximately 25,000 devices (Chromebooks and iPads) directly to students.
+- 1. Starting April 2020, in response to the COVID-19 pandemic and to support a new distance learning model, the TCDSB distributed approximately 22,000 devices (Chromebooks and iPads) directly to students.
 In general, Chromebooks (simple laptops) were distributed to students in grades 1 to 12 who had access to the internet at home.
 LTE-enabled iPads were distributed to students who indicated that they had no internet at home or were part of the kindergartner program. - 2.
 Although most students have returned to in-person learning, the demand for technology has continued to increase.
 Many communities are demanding more technology for their school as the benefits of technology-enabled learning to students have become more apparent.
 In addition, teachers are now better prepared than before to take advantage of technology in the classroom. - 3.
 Access to Technology remains a learning equity issue with not all students having equal access and the TCDSB has prioritized equity.
 While many students in Toronto have access to a device at home, not all home situations are equal.
 Many students gain access to a device through siblings or parents while other families are able to provide a device for each one of their children.
 The TCDSB's new Multi-year Strategy Plan has equity as one of its main pillars with a priority to "continue to develop responsive learning environments that engage and care for students who are marginalized." - 4.
 Through specific Government programs, the TCDSB has recently invested over \$8.3M in school Broadband and Wi-Fi services which have significantly improved services and capacity to manage more devices on school networks.
-The TCDSB received funding to upgrade Broadband and Wi-Fi from the following programs: - a. \$2.0M CVRIS COVID Resilience Infrastructure (CVRIS) Fund - b. \$4.3M Broadband Modernization Program (BMP) - c. \$2.4M Connectivity at School Program (CASP)

-- 5. Existing school shared devices were last replaced in 2017 and are in immediate need of replacement.
+The TCDSB received funding to upgrade Broadband and Wi-Fi from the following programs: - a. \$2.0M CVRIS COVID Resilience Infrastructure (CVRIS) Fund - b. \$4.3M Broadband Modernization Program (BMP) - c. \$2.4M Connectivity at School Program (CASP) - 5.
+Existing school shared devices were last replaced in 2017 and are in immediate need of replacement.
 The last replacement of school devices was prior to the pandemic and deployed a number of Chromebooks, iPads, and Cloudbooks to schools in 2017.
-Many of these devices are still used in schools today but are at the end of their useful life. - 6.
-Families who were loaned devices throughout the pandemic are starting to return these devices to the school as they are no longer needed for remote learning.
-The TCDSB has collected approximately 5200 devices of 27,000 purchased for remote learning.
+Many of these devices are still used in schools today but are at the end of their useful life.

+- 6. Families who were loaned devices throughout the pandemic are starting to return these devices to the school as they are no longer needed for remote learning.
+The TCDSB has collected approximately 5200 devices of total purchased for remote learning.
 TCDSB expects most of the remaining devices to be returned later this school year. - 7.
 Many teachers are using or have used classroom devices meant for student use to support their work during the pandemic.
-The lack of a formal teacher device program meant that many teachers temporarily borrowed a classroom device to teach during periods of remote learning.
+The lack of a formal teacher device program meant that many teachers temporarily borrowed a classroom device to teach during periods of remote learning. - 8.
+School boards throughout the GTA have started to develop and/or strengthen a student device program using devices loaned during the pandemic.
+For example, the TDSB started a 1-to-1 program this past September in grades 5 and 9 using borrowed devices return in June 2021.
+Similar programs are in place at Durham Catholic and Durham District and are being considered at York Region, Peel District, and Dufferin Peel Catholic School Boards.